tiberiusteng/midi2vjoy/README.md

 My x-touch mini is configured to behave like a keyboard, or drum, it plays a note on a tap of a button For sure is not the default configuration, don't expect to make it work without configure yours

+# configure your x-touch mini

+First if you want to try it without problem you can load layer file `xtouch-layer.bin` to your x-touch mini using x-touch editor.

+Make sure you do a backup of you existing layer, in case you want to roll back.

+Only one layer is configured as all CC momentary, and only 4 pad close to the slider as toggle.

 # vJoy config for x-touch mini

 ![vJoy conf for x-touch mini](./img/vJoy-conf.png)